 So being objective-driven on behalf of clients is important.
 Being truthful about what can be achieved, how soon, and at which cost is of paramount importance.
 And – not to forget – educating the market and clients.

 I am sure that digital marketing agencies in Bangladesh are going to do a great job adding value to brands and organizations.

 “…But the value is not in the channel, the tools or the treatment”

 8. What is your inspiration?
 What keeps you going every day?

 Apart from my wife and children, I am blessed because I get to interact with people from all over the world every day.

 I don’t have a job, I have a purpose.
-Being able to share my experience, thoughts and ideas knowing that people are listening is fulfilling that purpose.
-It is good to know that many years of hard work paying attention to the little details and the world around me has paid of.
+Being able to share my experience, thoughts, and ideas knowing that people are listening is fulfilling that purpose.
+It is good to know that many years of hard work paying attention to the little details and the world around me have paid off.